- Walking tour of Dublin's must-see iconic sites

 Then follow your guide through the Henry Street shopping district toward St Mary’s Church, a former Church of Ireland that is now a bar and restaurant simply called The Church.
 It’s one of the earliest examples of a galleried church in Dublin.
 It was built at the beginning of the 18th century and boasts many outstanding features, such as the Renatus Harris-built organ and spectacular stained-glass window.

 Next, head to the Italian Quarter.
 This delightful shopping and eating district, also called Quarter Bloom, is located on the north side of the River Liffey.
 From the Viking beginnings of Dublin to today, the Liffey has been important for trade in Ireland.
-Walk to the renowned Ha’penny Bridge, Dublin’s best-known river crossing.
-Built in 1816, it was the first iron bridge in Ireland and gets its name from the old half-penny toll to cross it.

 From here, make your way to Temple Bar, the city’s promoted “cultural quarter” and nightlife spot that preserves its medieval street pattern, with many narrow cobbled streets.